-I note that in point 2.3 of your confirmatory application, you argue that the Commission has failed to inform Access Info Europe whether or not, in addition to the documents that it has generated [i.e. document (1) - (3)], it holds any documents that were received from other institutions or external actors.
-Under the same point, you explain that [t]his is an important question (...) to understand which documents were held by the Commission and hence, what analysis and perspectives were and are being taken into account in its decision making.
+I also note that in your confirmatory application (points 2.3 and 3.3), you ask for the confirmation that the documents identified at initial stage as falling under parts (a) and (b) of your request, are the only ones in possession of the Commission.
+In this respect you argue that the Commission has failed to inform Access Info Europe whether or not, in addition to the documents that it has generated [i.e. document (1) - (8)], it holds any documents that were received from other institutions or external actors.
+In points 2.4 and